CamilleTouron/YNOV_B3_DEVOPS_WORKFLOW_RELEASE/README.md

 ### What is a workflow ?
 A workflow is a succession of stages designed to achieve a purpose.
 ### What is a release ?
-A relase is the final step in a project that consists in delivering the product to the customer.
+A release is the final step in a project that consists in delivering the product to the customer.

 ## This file will contain all the step to use the workflow that we are implementing.